atlassian/data-center-helm-charts/docs/INSTALLATION.md

         claimName: <pvc_name>
 ```

 Although not required, local storage for the pods can also be configured at this stage.
-A `StorageClass` will need to be pre-provisioned to utilize this feature, see [here for an example](examples/storage/aws/LOCAL_STORAGE.md)
+A `StorageClass` will need to be pre-provisioned to utilize this feature, see [here for an example](examples/storage/aws/LOCAL_STORAGE.md).
+Having created the `StorageClass` update `values.yaml` to make use of it:

 ```yaml
 volumes: